-- obtain written details, signed and dated, from the person who initially identified or received the concern (not from the student reporting the concern) and signed and dated by that person; - countersign and date the written details; - record any information about times, dates and location of incident(s) and details of any potential witnesses; - DO NOT attempt to investigate.
+- obtain written details, signed, and dated, from the person who initially identified or received the concern (not from the student reporting the concern) and signed and dated by that person.
+This should be entered on to MyConcern by the reporting person as soon as possible and by the end of the school day - countersign and date the written details - record any information about times, dates and location of incident(s) and details of any potential witnesses. - DO NOT attempt to investigate.
 Inappropriate questioning could jeopardise a safeguarding response or criminal investigation and may cause immediate distress to the student.